 Let’s take the hypothetical example of a traditional listing agent on a $400,000 home.
 A 6% commission with a conventional split means the listing and buyer’s agent each receive $12,000.
 If the listing agent manages to sell your home over list price for $410,000, they will make an extra $300.
 This additional income might make a difference for some agents, the bulk of the money an agent will make comes from listing the house in the first place.

 Many sellers are hesitant to use a real estate agent because of the price of commissions.
 Most would rather poke themselves in the eye than shell out 6% of their proceeds to an agent.
 Remember that that isn’t your only option, though.

-Discount real estate agents provide top-notch service for a fraction of the price.
+Flat-fee real estate agents who work with Clever provide top-notch service for a fraction of the price.
 Having a local agent sell your house can be the difference of thousands of dollars and months of waiting.
 When selling your home, do your research and consider using a discount agent instead.